jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

 intended to be a deadly defensive weapon, loaded with two cannon balls connected by a chain.
 But it failed miserably during testing — the chain broke and the balls went spinning off in divergent directions, causing considerable property damage — so the cannon was never used.
-Today it’s fulfilling a different use as a popular photo backdrop on the lawn of City Hall.
+Today it's fulfilling a different use as a popular photo backdrop on the lawn of City Hall.

-From downtown, you can begin a self-guided tour of the city’s four historic home museums, located within a mile of each other and beautifully preserved.
+From downtown, you can begin a self-guided tour of the city's four historic home museums, located within a mile of each other and beautifully preserved.
 Start at the [Church-Waddel-Brumby House Museum](https://www.athenswelcomecenter.com/rooms), supposed to be the city's